Four steps to building a data culture in your funding organisation

 Look out for blog 3: Which public datasets are most useful for funders?

-Our next blog will share tips from our Data Champions on using publically accessible datasets – how to go about it and which are most useful in their funding organisation.
+Our next blog will share tips from our Data Champions on using publicly accessible datasets – how to go about it and which are most useful in their funding organisation.
 For more guidance on developing a data culture, read our previous blog on mapping data workflows and data collection.

 If you have found this blog useful or have any feedback, we’d love to know!
 We also welcome ideas for blogs and other content from our community, to help enable better use of data for funding organisations.
 Drop us an email at firstname.lastname@example.org.